airbytehq/airbyte/docs/contributing-to-airbyte/monorepo-python-development.md

 The following setup steps are written for PyCharm but should have similar equivalents for IntelliJ IDEA:

+1.`python tools/bin/update_intellij_venv.py -modules <your-connector-dir> --update-intellij`

-1. Go to `File -> New -> Project...`
+2. Go to `File -> New -> Project...`
-2. Select `Pure Python`.
+3. Select `Pure Python`.
-3. Select a project name like `airbyte` and a directory **outside of** the `airbyte` code root.
+4. Select a project name like `airbyte` and a directory **outside of** the `airbyte` code root.
-4. Go to `Prefferences -> Project -> Python Interpreter`
+5. Go to `Preferences -> Project -> Python Interpreter`
-5. Find a gear ⚙️ button next to `Python interpreter` dropdown list, click and select `Add`
+6. Find a gear ⚙️ button next to `Python interpreter` dropdown list, click and select `Add`
-6. Select `Virtual Environment -> Existing`
+7. Select `Virtual Environment -> Existing`
-7. Set the interpreter path to the one that was created by Gradle command, i.e. `airbyte-integrations/connectors/your-connector-dir/.venv/bin/python`.
+8. Set the interpreter path to the one that was created by Python command, i.e. `airbyte-integrations/connectors/<your-connector-dir>/.venv/bin/python`.
-8. Wait for PyCharm to finish indexing and loading skeletons from selected virtual environment.
+9. Wait for PyCharm to finish indexing and loading skeletons from selected virtual environment.

 You should now have access to code completion and proper syntax highlighting for python projects.